YohanLB09/Active-Directory-User-Provisioning-Group-Policy-and-Account-Management/README.md

 <h2>Active Directory User Provisioning and Group Policy Object Configuration completed!</h2>

 <b>We've successfully installed Active Directory on the domain controller VM, created OUs for organizational purposes, created a domain admin user account, and joined the client VM to the domain.
-In the next lab found [here](https://github.com/YohanLB09/Active-Directory-Deployment-and-Configuration), we'll create users in Powershell by running a script, and then manage the accounts and group policy.
 Remember to stop the VMs in the Azure Portal when not in use to manage costs effectively.</b>
 <br />
 <br />
 </p>